JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 ### Plugin Descriptor
 {id="plugin-descriptor-1"}

 It is required to have the `teamcity-plugin.xml` file under the root of the agent plugin `.zip` file.
-The agent tries to validate the plugin\-provided `teamcity-plugin.xml` file against the xml schema.
+The agent tries to validate the plugin-provided `teamcity-plugin.xml` file against the xml schema.
 If `teamcity-plugin.xml` is not valid, the plugin will be loaded, but some data from the descriptor may be lost.

 #### Plugins

-This `teamcity-plugin.xml` file provides the plugin description (same as it is done on the server\-side):
+This `teamcity-plugin.xml` file provides the plugin description (same as it is done on the server-side):

 ```xml